larsoyd/ArchLinuxTutorials/arch_kde_tutorial.md

 ### pkgstats
 pkstats is a super harmless way to help out the Arch developers that work hard and mostly for free to make our wonderful distro.
-It basically just advertises a list of your core and extra packages that you use to them  so they can know what packages to prioritize and other things.
+It basically just advertises a list of your core and extra packages that you use to them  so they can know what packages to prioritize in testing and for other things.
+If you are extremely paranoid then you can leave it out.

 ### kitty
 kitty is a terminal that I think is the best sort of default terminal on Linux.
 It's easy to use, GPU accelerated, fast enough and hassle free.
 It allows you to zoom in by pressing `CTRL + SHIFT and +` and zoom out by `CTRL + SHIFT and -` It doesn't look terrible like some terminals do. konsole is included as a backup.
+If you want to use another terminal as your main, replace it.

 ---